 Timeline Widget for Websites.
-Vertical, Horizontal, Free - Poper
+12 Templates, No-code - Poper

 Timeline Widget

-Vertical or horizontal, fully responsive, accessible by default.
+12 vertical and horizontal templates, fully responsive, fully brandable.
 Embed your About-Us history, product roadmap, event agenda, or portfolio in 90 seconds.
-Free, no code.
+No code.

 No credit card required